 2. Get Ready for the Size

-The next thing you need to be ready for when making the transition to the ukulele is the much smaller size.
+The next thing you need to remember when making the transition to the ukulele is that most ukulele types are much smaller in size.
 Especially if you’re getting a small soprano uke or concert uke, the change can be jarring.

 The average guitar is usually between 38 and 41 inches in length, while the soprano ukulele is about 21 inches long.